vojtechgadurek/FlashHash/README.md

 # Flash Hash

-## About
+## Overview
-FlashHash is a fast implementation of many (now two) standard hashing function families (Linear Congruence and Multiply Shift).
-It is based on expression trees.
-It provides unlimited hashing functions from these families with the same performance as hashing functions written during compile time.
+FlashHash offers a fast implementation of two standard hashing function families: Linear Congruence and Multiply Shift.
+It leverages expression trees to deliver hashing functions (ulong to ulong) from these families, with performance akin to compile-time implementations.

 ## Performance
-This library provides four times faster hashing functions than functions gained by this approach:
+This library boasts hashing functions four times faster than those generated through conventional means:

 ``` cs
 var CreateLinearCongruenceHashingFunction =